dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 modify the `snap/snapcraft.yaml` for the proper source, config, and device tree files for your particular device.

-This specific kernel is built with Qemu's RISC-V virt machine.
+This specific kernel is built for Qemu's RISC-V virt machine.
 No device tree is required for this machine; Qemu loads it into the machine's memory for us.

-*** Ensure you use at least Ubuntu Kernel version 5.11.0! ***
+Later kernel will provide better RISC-V support; I would recommend at least 5.11, but any RISC-V supporting kernel should work well enough.

 Building:

 `snapcraft --destructive-mode --target-arch=riscv64 --enable-experimental-target-arch`

 ## For Beginners